Praveen7-C/aws-serverless-email-api/README.md

-# AWS Lambda Function Serverless Email API with FastAPI & AWS Lambda
+# AWS Serverless Email API with FastAPI & AWS Lambda

 A production-ready, serverless email API service built with FastAPI and deployed on AWS Lambda.
 This service provides a simple HTTP endpoint for sending emails using SMTP, with built-in error handling and environment-based configuration.